ostreedev/ostree/docs/manual/related-projects.md

 exhaustive list of such projects, but we will try to keep it up to date, and relatively agnostic.

-Broadly speaking, projects into this area fall into two camps; either a tool to snapshot systems on the client side (dpkg/rpm + BTRFS/LVM), or a tool to compose on a server and replicate (ChromiumOS, Clear Linux).
+Broadly speaking, projects in this area fall into two camps; either a tool to snapshot systems on the client side (dpkg/rpm + BTRFS/LVM), or a tool to compose on a server and replicate (ChromiumOS, Clear Linux).
 OSTree is flexible enough to do both.